dudeperf3ct/dudeperf3ct.github.io/_posts/2019-02-08-Federated-Learning-and-Privacy.md

 3. Each participant then performs a local computation based on the global state and its local dataset, and sends an update in the form of an FL checkpoint back to the server.

 4. The server incorporates these ephemeral updates are aggregated using the Federated Averaging algorithm  into its global state, and the process repeats until convergence.
-Upon convergence, a trained checkpoint isused to create and deploy a model to clients for inference.
+Upon convergence, a trained checkpoint is used to create and deploy a model to clients for inference.

 This is one such example demonstrating end-to-end training in FL with decentralized data.